-A stunning 2,758 people were shot in Chicago last year and gun violence disproportionately affects communities of color, particularly young black men.
-One grieving mother recently said, "Some people don't even see us as human."
-Their stories go untold and their humanity is questioned.
-We must humanize the individuals lost to gun violence and amplify their stories in order to bring people together who are motivated to create lasting solutions.
+Gun violence disproportionately affects communities of color, particularly young black men.
+In 2020 so far, 3,041 people have been shot in Chicago alone.
+One grieving mother explains: "Some people don't even see us as human."
+The media too often portrays their children in a negative light, their humanity is questioned, and their true stories go untold.
+We must humanize the individuals lost to gun violence.
+Their stories can bring people together and drive real dialogue to find lasting solutions.

-We envision this project serving as a model for future collaborations to engage the public in addressing critical issues of society.
-These collective dialogues are essential in dismantling the public narratives and ingrained prejudices, creating empathetic solutions and dismantling the institutional, cultural and personal forms of silencing that perpetuate these tragedies.
-Through community support and collaboration, we will create solutions for social change and community safety.
+We hope this project will serve as a model for future collaborations to engage the public in addressing critical injustices in our society.
+These collective dialogues are essential to challenging public misconceptions and ingrained prejudices, creating empathetic solutions, and dismantling the institutional, cultural, and personal silencing that perpetuate these injustices.
+Through community support and collaboration, we will create lasting solutions for social change and community safety.